 - Configure an API to export data for further analysis.
 By selecting this option, you will be redirected to the API Clients tab, where you can configure these API clients.

-- Configure Notification settings to receive emails when an Account takeover threat is detected.
+- Configure Alert settings to receive emails when an Account Takeover threat is detected.

 -